 Common questions are documented from Google and other sources to show a client’s range of knowledge and expertise.

 This type of content creation supports a keyword’s position in Google and increases ranking.
 It is a bit crude.

 Geo-Target SEO/Local SEO

 In what areas of the UK does the client sell.
 What about geography (geo-target or local SEO)?
 How far will your customers travel?

 This content is always popular as it often leads to quick wins.
 Therefore, it is crucial to create quality geo-target content.

-This is to make sure the content is future proof and does not get a Google penalty in future updates.
+This ensures the content is future-proof and does not get a Google penalty in future updates.

 The amount of content is dictated by the current amount of pages